 top of page

-Side-Channel Attacks: The Invisible Threat
+Side-Channel Attacks: The Invisible Threat in Embedded Devices

 Smart Locks: Timing-Based Key Recovery

-Medical Wearables: EM Leakage
+Medical Wearables: Electromagnetic Leakage

 Industrial IoT Controllers: Power Correlation